embedded-office/canopen-stack/docs/docs/usecase/dictionary.md

   } DemoParaMem;
 ```

 The parameter group object holds all necessary information, which are needed for the parameter handling.
-This structure may be placed into ROM, because it holds only constant values.
+This structure may be placed into ROM because it holds only constant values.

 ```c
   const CO_PARA {